-The schools shall provide for and schedule age appropriate and safe mask breaks consistent with health and safety guidelines.
-Such breaks may include: 1) outdoor breaks, 2) breaks in large rooms, and 3) breaks in classrooms where social distancing can be maintained.
+MASK BREAKS: The schools shall provide for and schedule age appropriate and safe mask breaks consistent with health and safety guidelines, and only where appropriate social distancing can be maintained.
+Such mask breaks may include: 1) outdoor breaks, 2) breaks in large rooms, and 3) breaks in classrooms where appropriate social distancing can be maintained.
+With respect to indoor mask breaks, students and/or staff should always try to stay apart three feet or more.
+Generally, such mask breaks should be no more than 15 minutes.